 In fact, many contractors will be used to waiting many months for this task to be completed.

-So, in reality, you’re going to have to port between 1 and 12 months of accounts data to your new accountant.
+So, in reality, you may need to transfer between 1 and 12 months of accounts data to your new accountant.
 This is on top of the work required to finalise last year’s accounts.

-You could find yourself in the position where you’re waiting for your previous year’s accounts to be completed, plus be many months into your current company year’s accounting period.
+You could find yourself waiting for your previous year’s accounts to be completed, while already many months into your current company year’s accounting period.

 How much are typical catch up fees?